 Arts, Culture and Music

 Art lovers will immediately fall in love with The Mile High City, from the giant blue bear that greets visitors at the Colorado Convention Center to the bold architecture of Denver Art Museum designed by Daniel Libeskind.
-Denver Art Museum is renowned for its American Indian and Western art collections, and also hosts traveling blockbuster exhibitions.
+Denver Art Museum is renowned for its Indigenous and Western art collections, and also hosts traveling blockbuster exhibitions.
 The Clyfford Still Museum which tells the story of this famed abstract expressionist is right next door, and within walking distance are the Museum of Contemporary Art Denver, The Kirkland Museum of Fine & Decorative Art, the History Colorado Center and the Molly Brown House & Museum.
 And don’t miss the vivid street art in the River North Art District (RiNo), Art Districts on Santa Fe and other creative neighborhoods.
 Red Rocks Park & Amphitheatre anchors Denver's famed music scene.
 You can find every genre well represented in music venues all over town.

 Denver is proud of its Western heritage and it remains an important part of the city’s story.
 From the early days of the Wild West and the Gold Rush to the present-day entrepreneurs, ranchers and farmers, Colorado embraces that authentic Western spirit.
 Visitors to Denver can shop at Rockmount Ranch Wear, where the snap-button cowboy shirt was invented.
 Rock stars continue to shop there today.
 Take a day trip to visit the Buffalo Bill Museum & Grave and the town of Golden where Coors Brewery is located.